 Duna Grande – Nazca, Peru

-Duna Grande, sometimes also called Cerro Marcha, is the tallest dune of Peru.
+Duna Grande, sometimes also called Cerro Marcha, is the tallest dune of Peru, a country filled with vast sand dune fields.
 It is located in Vista Alegre, in the province of Nazca in the Ica region.

 Height: 924 meters / 3031 feet